 - The management of information related to the collection and remittance of the Green Deal charge between suppliers and Providers is facilitated by the GDCC and is accessed via the DTN

-- Access can be gained after authorisation, after acceding to the GDAA and after an MPID is received.
+- Access can be gained after obtaining Green Deal Authorisation (for Green Deal Providers), after an MPID is received.

 - A Remittance Processor will need to be nominated when applying for access to the GDCC.
-Please see the MRASCO website for details.
+Please see the REC website for details.

 Green Deal Ombudsman and Investigation Service